emma-bell/Microbial_MetaOmics/08_Data_visualisation.md

 /scratch/USERNAME/06_Representative_MAGs/MAGs/YOURGENOME.fa
 ```

 We also need an outgroup to be able to root the tree.
-I'm using another genome from my dataset.
-It doesn't matter which genome you choose but consider **(1)** where possible use a genome that the chosen HMM set will apply to.
+I'm going to use another genome from my dataset.
+It doesn't matter which genome you choose, but do consider: **(1)** where possible, use a genome that the chosen HMM set will apply to.
 If too many SCGs are missing from the genome GToTree will exclude it from the analysis **(2)** it should be different enough from your genomes of interest - I've chosen a different phylum, within the domain bacteria.

 Add the path of your outgroup to the **`MAG_fasta.txt`** file.

 Another cool thing about GToTree is that you can look for genes of interest using an additional HMM search.
-In this example, let's say I would like to know whether all sequenced members of the SURF-10 genus have the genes _dsrA_ and _dsrB_ that make up the dissimilatory sulfate reductase enzyme.
+In this example, I would like to know whether all sequenced members of the SURF-10 genus have the genes _dsrA_ and _dsrB_ that make up the dissimilatory sulfate reductase enzyme.
 The [KEGG Orthology (KO)](https://www.genome.jp/kegg/ko.html) for those genes are `K11180` and `K11181`.

 You can choose a gene and `KO` ID from your annotation results file **`METABOLIC_result.tsv`**.
 You can also view different [pathway maps](https://www.genome.jp/kegg/pathway.html) on the KEGG PATHWAY Database website.